tinymce/tinymce-docs/plugins/a11ychecker.md

 ### H93 - IDs must be unique

 **Rule description:** This rule checks that all `id` attributes are unique in the editor.
-Duplicate `id` attributes are known to cause problems for assistive technologies when they are trying to parse content.
+Duplicate `id` attributes are known to cause problems for assistive technologies when parsing the content.

 #### {{pluginname}} rule details - H93